Implement

 OECD Due Diligence Guidance for Responsible Business Conduct

-Guidance that provides practical support to enterprises on the implementation of the OECD Guidelines for Multinational Enterprises by providing plain language explanations of its due diligence recommendations and associated provisions.
+The Guidance provides practical support to enterprises seeking to implement of the OECD Guidelines for Multinational Enterprises, through plain language explanations of its due diligence recommendations and associated provisions.

 Guiding Principles on Business and Human Rights

-The UN Guiding Principles on Business and Human Rights are a set of guidelines for States and companies to prevent, address and remedy human rights abuses committed in business operations.
+The UN Guiding Principles on Business and Human Rights are a set of guidelines for states and companies to prevent, address and remedy human rights abuses committed in business operations.

-• Implement: Set up human rights due diligence.
+- Implement: Set up human rights due diligence.

 CFO Principles on Integrated SDG Investments and Finance